aws-samples/swift-chat/README.md

 - [x] Support image generation with Chinese prompts (Make sure `Amazon Nova Lite` is enabled in your selected region)
 - [x] Long press images to save or share
 - [x] Automatic image compression to improve response speed
+- [x] Image Gallery for browsing and managing all generated images

 ### User Experience